What is an energy-only market?

 Disadvantages of energy-only markets: The missing money problem

 Critics of the energy-only market view the sufficient provision of secured capacity as problematic: It is difficult to find investors for peak-load installations that only run for a few hours a year; these few hours are also the only times when peak-load prices are realized.
 In addition, constructing a power plant can take ten years or more from the initial planning phase to implementation – a period that sees no returns and is subject to dramatic changes on the market.

-High energy prices are also politically charged.
+High energy prices are also politically inconvenient.
 If prices on the energy market could develop entirely on their own, the per-MWh price on the exchange would be theoretically infinite.
 In practice, the EPEX limit on the intraday market is 9,999 euros per MWh over short periods.
 These high prices, even if they were only assessed for a few fifteen-minute periods per year, would hardly stand a chance against politicians and the press.
 National authorities also intervene at a regulatory level in pricing: The German Bundesnetzagentur (Federal Grid Authority) set a price limit for control reserve energy of 9,999 euro per MW on 5 January 2018.

 Decentralization as a solution to the missing money problem

 The arguments behind the missing money problem are understandable, but they are taken in the context of the old energy market.
 To guarantee peak-load capacity, this market relies on large power plants that take a long time to build and require correspondingly large and long-term investments.